smartstore/user-docs/en/user-guide/catalog/managing-products/understanding-bundle-products.md

 Imagine you want to sell a video game console together with two wireless controllers and one video game.
 To do so, you would create a new product with the **Product Type:**  **Bundle Product**.
 You'll find this setting in the **Product Info Tab**.
 Once you've saved this product, there will be a new tab named **Bundled Products**, where you can add existing products from your catalog to this bundle.

-> [!INFO]
+{% hint style="info" %}
-> To create a sales incentive, the bundle price should obviously be less than what the customer would have to pay for the individual components of the bundle product.
+To create a sales incentive, the bundle price should obviously be less than what the customer would have to pay for the individual components of the bundle product.
+{% endhint %}

 ![](./attachments/bundle-product-frontend.png)